standardhealth/cimpl-doc/docs/cimpl6Reference.md

 | `1..1 Status should be from http://hl7.org/fhir/ValueSet/event-status` | `1..1 Status from http://hl7.org/fhir/ValueSet/event-status (preferred)` | Preferred
 | `CodeableConcept could be from http://hl7.org/fhir/ValueSet/medication-as-needed-reason` | `concept from http://hl7.org/fhir/ValueSet/medication-as-needed-reason (example)` | Example |
 | `Category from http://hl7.org/fhir/ValueSet/goal-category if covered`| `Category from http://hl7.org/fhir/ValueSet/goal-category (extensible)` | Extensible |

-# Appendix C: Future Architectural Considerations

-* To what extent is the `shr-cli` tool specific to SHR versus a general purpose modeling tool (e.g., for [Death Reporting](https://github.com/nightingaleproject/fhir-death-record)
-* Are there any plans to support output of [Open API Specification](https://github.com/OAI/OpenAPI-Specification) files?
-* Inclusive output generation, for people that only care about generating FHIR profiles and don't want to wait for other docs to generate